 For all Motoring enquiries

-If you have been cautioned by the police for a motoring offence in Essex or have received a summons to appear in court, please contact Peter Butterfield on 01206 369889 or via e-mail.
+If you have been cautioned by the police for a motoring offence in Essex or have received a summons to appear in court, please contact Roger Brice on 01206 369889 or via e-mail.

 This is not legal advice; it is intended to provide information of general interest about current legal issues.